Founder & Author of The Wandering Linguist

 Six months later I was having fluent conversations in Spanish and able to communicate almost anything I wanted.
 It was invigorating!

 I am also fascinated by languages in general and the way they work.
-I have studied Linguistics at university, which I absolutely love.
-I have been a tutor to many students of English as a second language.
-I have been intrigued by the way each and every student (all from different places) used my language in a different way, moulded it to shape their experiences and their culture, and at how some would pick up some grammar concepts without even thinking about it and struggle relentlessly with others, while other students might have an opposite experience.
+I studied Linguistics at university, which I absolutely love.
+I have been a tutor to many students of English as a second language and Spanish.
+I have been intrigued by the way each and every student (all from different places) used language in a different way, moulded it to shape their experiences and their culture, and at how some would pick up some grammar concepts without even thinking about it and struggle relentlessly with others, while other students might have an opposite experience.

 In other words, the world of languages is my oyster, and I’m here to help you understand them better!